w3c/trace-context/trace_state/HTTP_HEADER_FORMAT.md

 ## Properties

-Since name value pairs are well-known for vendor's library - it is not recommended to use properties for `Trace-Context` key value pairs.
+Since name value pairs are well-known for vendor's library - it is not recommended to use properties for `Trace-Parent` key value pairs.
 Vendor-specific library would typically know how to parse and interpret the value for every name.

 Properties are expected to be in a format of keys & key-value pairs `;` delimited list `;k1=v1;k2;k3=v3`.
 All unknown property names and name-value pairs MUST be preserved.